Business Model Canvas: the 9-step business plan

 Costs also come with a business model.
-Identify your financial needs (in Dutch).
+Identify your financial needs.
 Are your key resources, core activities and key partners clearly defined?
 Then it is quite easy to calculate the costs.
 What are your highest costs, where can you cut costs, and can you achieve economies of scale?

 Done, what now?

 Once you have taken all the steps, you will have a good idea of your current situation.
 Next, look at what you want to change.
 Now is also a good time to take a look at other companies.
 You can find many completed canvas models for inspiration online.